khushimadan/BMI-Calculator-App/README.md

 # BMI Calculator App

-Developed a Body Mass Index (BMI) calculator app for Android using Flutter by creating customised widgets for a beautiful User Interface.
+Developed a BMI (Body Mass Index) Calculator App for Android using Flutter.
+Created various customized widgets for a beautiful User Interface.